Food Retail: Turn up the flavour

 And they didn’t know all the other important stuff that went on behind the scenes to get the food to the table, like the commitment to sustainability and locally sourced products or the commitment to reinvesting profits back into the service.
 Many customers assumed campus cafes were outsourced franchises.
 Nothing to do with the university at all.

 Enter “Taste Hallam”, a strategy for catering services to realise their marketing potential.
-It’s a single idea communicated in a consistent voice thorough digital and physical channels.
+It’s a single idea communicated in a consistent voice through digital and physical channels.
 The strategy enables everything from messaging, packaging, outlet branding to customer feedback all to come under the Taste Hallam umbrella.
 Oh yeah, it also has some pretty punchy graphics delivered through all the right social media channels.

 Taste Hallam has given Catering Services a voice that can tell customers loudly and proudly that it’s MADE FOR YOU!